 Before terminating your probation early, the judge will want to ensure that:

-- There are circumstances that justify early termination of probation.
+- There are circumstances that justify ending probation ahead of schedule.

-Penal Code 1203.3 PC gives the court the discretion to grant a request for early termination of probation at any time during the probation period.2 In practice, however, most judges want to see you complete at least 12 to 18 months of your probation before they will seriously consider the motion for early termination of probation.
+Penal Code 1203.3 PC gives the court the discretion to grant a request for early termination of probation at any time during the probation period.2 In practice, however, most judges want to see you complete at least 12 to 18 months of your probation before they will seriously consider closing your case.

 Below, our California criminal defense attorneys explain the process to terminate probation early by answering the following questions: